Eisenwave/voxel-compression-docs/src/svo/svo.md

 ![depth-first-tree](../img/graph/acc_depth_first.svg)<br>
 *Figure 3: Tree, traversed depth-first*

-In *Figure 3*, the labels symbolize `order of visitation`**/**`order of storage`.
+In *Figure 3*, the labels symbolize `order of storage`**/**`order of visitation`.

-Accelerated Depth-First works identically to DFS, however all direct children of the current node are stored first.
+Accelerated Depth-First is similar to DFS, however all direct children of the current node are stored first.
-So for example, we store all direct children (2, 3, 4) of the root node (1), but then continue onward to 2 as though we were performing regular DFS.
+So for example, we store all direct children (2, 3, 4) of the root node (1), but then continue onward to 2 (without storing 2 again) as though we were performing regular DFS.

+##### Implementation

+The implementation is trivial if we are already capable of performing DFS.
+Instead of storing the node which we visit during DFS, we store all of its children.

+When we visit the next node, it has always already been written because it is the child of some previous node.
+Of course this is not true for the root node, which we need to store first.

+##### Advantages

-When we are decoding a format in which a node contains the connections to its child nodes, we can count the number of connections and read multiple nodes simultaneously.
+When we are decoding a format in which a node stores the connections to its child nodes, we can count the number of connections and read multiple nodes simultaneously.
 This is the main benefit of this method.
 Regular DFS requires us to inspect one connection at a time, then go one node deeper into the tree if it is set.